| | | | | |

 ProDeskSim is one of those brands you find through word of mouth.
-A small UK-based maker specialising in Honeycomb Bravo throttle quadrant addons, they’ve built a reputation for aircraft-specific overlays that actually feel like the real thing.
-I’ve spent a fair bit of time researching what they offer, watching comparison videos, and reading through community feedback – and there’s a lot to like here, with a few honest caveats worth knowing about.
+A San Diego-based maker specialising in Honeycomb Bravo throttle quadrant addons, they’ve built a reputation for aircraft-specific overlays that actually feel like the real thing.
+Having gone through the comparison videos, forum threads, and community write-ups, there’s a clear case for what they do – with a few caveats worth flagging before you order.

 ProDeskSim sits at the premium end of the Bravo addon market.
-Their products range from $49 to $249 USD and cover Boeing, Airbus, and regional aircraft types.
-Everything is 3D printed in-house with metal components where it matters.
-Worth stating upfront: every throttle addon here requires a Honeycomb Bravo Throttle Quadrant ($269 separately) to function.
-No Bravo, no party.
+The range runs $49 to $249 USD across Boeing, Airbus, and regional aircraft types, all 3D printed in-house with metal components in the right places.
+One thing to state upfront: every throttle addon here needs a Honeycomb Bravo Throttle Quadrant ($299.99, sold separately).
+No Bravo, no point.

 Quick Navigation